 There are a number of ways to engage our students with industry.

-We support students on taught programmes, be they undergraduate or masters level, to undertake projects in an industrial setting, as well as supporting EASTBIO PhD students with their internships.
-Again, these projects vary from short summer placements, industrial projects as dissertations (for undergraduate and masters students), or as year-long placements.
+We support students on taught programmes, be they undergraduate or masters level, to undertake projects in an industrial setting, as well as supporting PhD students with their internships.
+These projects vary from short summer placements, industrial projects as dissertations (for undergraduate and masters students), or as year-long placements.

 The School of Biological Sciences is working with organisations to improve the employability of our graduates by actively seeking opportunities for students to undertake work based projects in the Life Sciences.
 This is an exciting opportunity to work with our students, addressing a real need within your business.